 Growing and Eating Pansies

 Pansies (Viola wittrockiana) fully deserve their popularity as decorative plants.
-They are easy to grow, beautiful and come in a great variety of colours, so that anyone can find something to their taste.
-Breeders have achieved real perfection, particularly with large flowered varieties, that can be strikingly beautiful.
+They are easy to grow, beautiful and come in a great variety of colours, sizes and shapes.
+Breeders have achieved a real perfection, particularly with large-flowered varieties, that can be strikingly beautiful.

 And maidens call it love-in-idleness…

 The juice of it on sleeping eyelids laid

 Will make a man or woman madly dote